-Joseph Carr (b.
-1979) is a multimedia artist and educator living and working in Baltimore.
-Working frequently in collaborations, Joseph creates work for galleries, cinematic exhibition, and the web.
-His current interests are in technical photography, scientific illustration, and documentary.
+I'm a multimedia artist and educator living and working in Baltimore.
+I like to collaborate with other artist, creating work for galleries, cinematic exhibition, and the web.
+My current interests are technical photography, scientific illustration, and documentary.

 Digital cinematography and videography.

-Casey Puccini's feature length dark comedy about a narcisistic filmmaker sabotaging his second film.
+Casey Puccini's feature length dark comedy about a narcisistic filmmaker sabotaging his second film (content warning: strong language).
 Role: cinematographer.

 A micro-documentary on a collaborative installation by Kellie Romany and Nicole Seisler at the Arts Incubator in Washington Park, Chicago.